propelorm/propelorm.github.com/documentation/cookbook/symfony2/working-with-symfony2.markdown

 only YAML fixtures.

 You can mix `--xml`, `--yml` and `--sql` parameters to load XML, YAML and SQL fixtures at the same time.
-If none of this parameter are set all YAML, XML and SQL files in the directory will be loaded.
+If none of these parameters are set, all YAML, XML and SQL files in the directory will be loaded.

 You can pass a bundle name to load fixtures from it.
 A bundle's name starts with *@* like *@AcmeDemoBundle*.